Figma: Since 2025: Feature additions, IPO

-On December 18, 2023, Figma and Adobe both announced they were mutually agreeing to abandon their merger, with Adobe citing that there was "no clear path to receive necessary regulatory approvals from the European Commission and the UK Competition and Markets Authority."
-Adobe said it would pay the $1 billion reverse breakup fee to Figma as part of the initial agreement.
+In February 2026, Figma announced integrations with both Anthropic's Claude Code and OpenAI's Codex via the Model Context Protocol, allowing engineers to iterate between design and code environments without leaving their existing tools.
+In April 2026, Mike Krieger, Anthropic's chief product officer and co-founder of Instagram, resigned from Figma's board of directors after reports that Anthropic's upcoming Claude Opus 4.7 model would include design tools competing directly with Figma's core product.
+Figma's stock rose approximately 5% following the disclosure.

 Initial public offering

 In April 2025, Figma announced that it had begun to file confidential paperwork for an initial public offering (IPO) with the Securities and Exchange Commission (SEC).
 On July 1, 2025, the company formally filed for a listing on the New York Stock Exchange (NYSE) with the ticker symbol "FIG".
-The company went public on July 31, with shares opening at $85 and closing the day with a market value of $56.3 billion after the stock more than tripled its IPO price.
+The company went public on July 31, with shares opening at $85 and closing the day with a market value of $56.3 billion after the share price more than tripled its IPO price.
+Figma had 13 million users by this time.
+The share price has since dropped below $20 at a less than $10 billion market value in June 2026.